psychogeekir/MAC-POSTS/README.md

 - Traffic and emission metrics
     - Based on the high-granularity simulation, MAC-POSTS can produce many useful metrics related to traffic, fuel consumptions, and emissions.

+#### Installation

+1. Download the source code and compile it on Ubuntu 16.04 LTS.
+2. Install it as a python 3 package with `pip install -e _path_to_MAC_POSTS/src/`.
+3. Run `import MNMAPI`.
+4. Check out `MAC-POSTS/src/pybinder/src/dta_api.cpp` for more python APIs.

 #### Contributors